docker/docs/content/desktop/extensions/private-marketplace.md

 It's recommended that you try the private marketplace on your Docker Desktop installation.

-1. Use the following command,copy the relevant generated files to the location where Docker Desktop reads its configuration files.
+1. Run the following command in your terminal.
+This command automatically copies the generated files to the location where Docker Desktop reads the configuration files.
+Depending on your operating system, the location is:

+    - Mac: `/Library/Application\ Support/com.docker.docker`
+    - Windows: `C:\ProgramData\DockerDesktop`
+    - Linux: `/usr/share/docker-desktop`

    {{< tabs group="os_version" >}}
    {{< tab name="Mac" >}}